Statement for travel to the SVRI Forum 2022:

 - Fully virtual event.

-To help us decide, we are undertaking regular risk assessments considering global and local (Mexico) trends, host Government policy; crowd density; nature of contact; event duration; travel restrictions, vaccine availability, and more, to make decisions around the hosting of the conference.
-The Organising Committee will make use of the WHO Mass Gathering COVID-19 Risk Assessment Tool – Generic Events, version 2 to guide us in our assessment.
+We are undertaking regular risk assessments considering global and local (Mexico) trends, host Government policy; crowd density; nature of contact; event duration; travel restrictions, vaccine availability, and more, to make decisions around the hosting of the conference.

 We are grateful for your continued support and enthusiasm for the SVRI Forum 2022 as we navigate these challenging and ever-changing times.